UlHaqAr/java/README.md

 * PrintNumsUsingRecursion.java : basic program to show how you can print numbers using recursion instead of 'for' loop.
 Also has method for factorial.
 * SortAndInsertionUsingRecursion.java : contains recursive method to 'sort a list of unsorted integers' using recursion.
 Uses another recursion method, to 'insert an integer in a sorted list'.
 * PrintSubsetsUsingRecursion.java : given a string "abc". get all subsets = "", a, b, c, ab, ac, bc, abc.
 In case string is aac, subsets will have duplicates with our logic. subsets= "", a, a, c, aa, ac, ac, aac .
 To remove these, you can simply store the outputs in a Set.

+Substring : abc -> ac is not a substring of abc. elements hv to be continuos. ba is not a substring of abc. elements hv to follow order.
+Subsequence : abc -> ac is valid. ba is not a subsequence of abc. elements hv to follow order.
+Subset : abc -> ac is valid. ba is valid.